mhejda/hugo_webpage/content/posts/the-murals-of-glasgow.md

 * Today We’re In Love Aren't We? by Cobolt Collective, Brown Street
 * Wind Power by Rogue-Oner and Art Pistol, Mitchell Street
 * The Lost Giant by Stormie Mills, Sauchiehall Lane
-* Charing Cross Birds by Rogue-One
+* Charing Cross Birds by Rogue-Oner
-* A View of the Clyde by Rogue-One
+* A View of the Clyde by Rogue-Oner
 * Big Birds by Rogue-Oner and Art Pistol, corner of Howard Street and Dunlop Street
 * Big Yin by Rachel Maclean, Gallowgate
 * Argyle Street Cafe